 Elevate Head of Bed

 Most experts recommend elevating the head of the bed.
 I can’t swear it makes any difference for me, but it does make intuitive sense.
 I never liked the idea of putting wood blocks under the headboard legs, which is commonly recommended.
 This always seemed like it would stress the bed frame.
 A physical therapist colleague told me to put phone books and other thick books between the mattress and box springs, which I did for a couple of years.
 When my sister moved to Texas, she built me a wedge to put between the mattress and springs.

 Sleep on Left Side

-I recall from my training as an x-ray tech that lying on the left side is better for digestion.
+I recall from my training as an X-ray tech that lying on the left side is better for digestion.
 It is a common recommendation for reflux sufferers to sleep on the left side.
-I can’t really say that I can tell a difference with which side I sleep on.
+I can’t really say that I can tell a difference in which side I sleep on.

-Chiropractic adjustments to the thoracic region is supposed to have a beneficial effect on gastrointestinal function.
-When I have had consistent chiro adjustments every 1-2 weeks, I think my reflux symptoms were not as bad.
+Chiropractic adjustments to the thoracic region are supposed to have a beneficial effect on gastrointestinal function.
+When I have had consistent chiro adjustments every one to two weeks, I think my reflux symptoms were not as bad.